NickJAllen/java-helpers.nvim/README.md

 ### **lazy.nvim**

-An example for lazy.nvim with some quick key bindings to create files.
-Customize these as you like.
+An example for lazy.nvim with some quick key bindings to create Java files.

 ```
-return {
 {
     'NickJAllen/java-helpers.nvim',
     cmd = 'JavaHelpersNewFile',

+    -- Default options are shown here.
+If this is left blank then these defaults will be used.
     opts = {

         ---Each template has a name and some template source code.
         ---${package_decl} and ${name} will be replaced with the package declaration and name for the Java type being created.
         ---If ${pos} is provided then the cursor will be positioned there ready to type.